Humidity has been a factor in weather forecasts for as long as we’ve been getting our news over the air.

 - Dew is sometimes confused with guttation.
 When plants are overwatered, drips form at the margin and tip.
 This is high in potassium and sugar, so a white crust may form on the surface if they dry.

-On July 8, 2003, at Dhahran, Saudi Arabia, the highest dew point ever recorded happened.
+On July 8, 2003, the highest dew point ever recorded happened at Dhahran, Saudi Arabia.
 It got up to 95°F. The Persian Gulf has the warmest water temperature on the planet.
 During the summer, the water temperature in the area can reach 90°F. As a result, the dew point in this geographical location is likewise quite high.

 How does dew point affect comfort?

-It’s important to examine the dew point in your location because it significantly impacts your level of comfort.
+Examining the dew point in your location is important because it significantly impacts your comfort level.
 If the dew point in your area is high, the moisture in the air will slow the rate at which your sweat evaporates.
 Your body’s ability to cool itself is compromised.
 That is what makes you feel uneasy.

 The table below shows how you will feel at various dew points: